henri/spb/README.md

 The most important of these is the built in [Fingerpinrting prevention](https://brave.com/privacy-features/).
 It would be great to see more web browsers offering a similar feature.

+If you would like to configure SPB to always use a specific browser, then [these instructions](https://github.com/henri/spb/blob/main/FAQ.md#will-spb-work-with-browsers-other-than-brave) will help.

 #### Why not FireFox as the default